Universal Factor Models

 \subsection{Smooth Quantile Regression}

-To resolve the second obstacle due to the nonsmoothness of the check function, we adopt the smoothed quantile regression in \cite{fernandes2021smoothing} and \cite{he2023smoothed}.
+To achieve uniform consistency for the factors and loadings, we adopt the smoothed quantile regression in \cite{fernandes2021smoothing} and \cite{he2023smoothed}.
 Unlike \cite{horowitz1998bootstrap}, \cite{galvao2016smoothed} and \cite{chen2021quantile} where the indicator function in the check function is smoothed by some CDF kernel, this version of smoothed quantile regression keeps the check function but smooths the empirical distribution. \cite{fernandes2021smoothing} and \cite{he2023smoothed} show that it has superior theoretical and computational properties compared to the traditional smoothing techniques.